 At SmallNetBuilder, we’re big on having shoppers understand their requirements so that they can buy a product that best suits their needs.
-But not everyone, especially folks whose first interest is not home networking, wants to know the intimate details of how wireless routers work.
+But not everyone, especially those of us whose first interest is not home networking, wants to know the intimate details of how wireless routers work.

 So if you don’t want (or care) to get into the details behind what makes a wireless router tick and just want the essential information you’ll need to avoid taking home the wrong router, then this article is for you.

-Dual-band, by the way, means products that operate in both the 2.4 and 5 GHz Wi-Fi frequency bands.
-You can tell if a product is dual-band if it lists 802.11abg or abgn in its specs.
+All AC routers are dual-band, meaning products operate in both the 2.4 and 5 GHz Wi-Fi frequency bands.
+You can tell if a product is dual-band if it lists 802.11a/b/g, a/b/g/n or a/b/g/n/ac in its specs.

 The main variations within each router type are:

 - Port Speed – WAN and LAN ports are Gigabit Ethernet (10/100/1000 Mbps) or 10/100 Mbps.
 Gigabit LAN ports are good to have, if you have devices with Gigabit Ethernet ports.